Sports Coach Logo Sports Coach Training Principles Fitness Components

 Great passing shots prevent net-game

-Modern tennis can be honestly called a ''baseline game''.
-Most of the rallies are played from the baseline, and the dominant shots are serve and forehand.
-In the ATP tour, we can see some differences in playing styles, not only baseline battles.
-We can observe all-court players (Federer, Raonic, Murray) or serve & volley players (Isner, Karlovic, Kubot).
-On the other side, the WTA tour is dominated by aggressive baseliners.
-There are some players like Agnieszka Radwanska who prefers all-court game but is an exception.
-Coaches used to say that players do not come in these days because of great passing shots.
-I can agree that the technique and effectiveness of these shots are much better than in the past, but it is not the proper explanation of baseline tennis.
-In my opinion, problems lie in the approach shots and court coverage.
+Coaches used to say that players do not come in these days because of superb passing shots.
+The technique and effectiveness of these shots are much better than in the past, but it is not the proper explanation of baseline tennis.
+Problems lie in the approach shots and court coverage.
 Nowadays, players do not spend so much time practicing approach shots, so it is easier for their rivals to pass them.
 Secondly, players do not have the same level of court coverage they demonstrate from the baseline.
 A solution for net-game insecurity can be spending more time in the midcourt area and making a habit of coming in.

-The depth of shot guarantees success
+The depth of the shot guarantees success

-The depth of a shot is no longer the only factor that can guarantee easier points.
-Nowadays, players train almost the whole session from the baseline, so they know how to react to deep balls.
-Reasons for making rallies easier depends on the opponent.
-Some of them do not like deep balls; some of them do not like slices etc. Modern tennis lacks a variety of angle shots.
 When we see crosscourt approach shots, we observe a deep return instead of midcourt angle shots.
 The most challenging ball for everyone is one that crosses the sideline.
-In tennis, the opponent has to cover a lot of areas to get to play an angled shot.
-If players can convert more balls into angle shots, then rivals will have to find new ways to deal with them.
+In tennis, the opponent has to cover many areas to play an angled shot.
+If players can convert more balls into angle shots, then rivals must find new ways to deal with them.
 The weapon of today's tennis is angle shots because players are too strong inside the sidelines.

 Summary